aditiakella/Per2Gaels/README.md

 * About Pages (Aditi):
 * Audubon Society Twitter API (Luke):
 * Easter Egg (Sophie):
+      * In order to run this file, go to the homepage, click the logo in the middle of the screen, and it will redirect you to the Easter Egg
+      * Once you have accessed the Easter Egg, you will see that we have embedded the college board requirments for the project
+      * After the initial embedding of the College Board requirments, we used a Jinja template to organize everyones "I" abilities
+      * The "I" abilities highlight all of the things that we feel we have learned throughout the course of working on this project
+      * After you see the Jinja outline, you will see our group journal, which has also been embedded to demonstrate our completion of the college board requirments
+      * At the end, we used an HTML form to create a "feedback" page where you can say which aspects of the college board requirments you (the evaluator) think were not efficiently used
 * Databases Front End (Grace):
 * Database Back End (Aditi):
 * Phylogeny Page (Sophie):